5 pieces of advice to enjoy your diving

 In Dive-Hurghada, we care for your life as well as the safety of everyone on board.
 We DO NOT allow or tolerate drinking before diving, not even the night before.
 And if we detect any lack of sobriety symptoms, we cancel the diver's activity immediately without a refund.

 Care for yourself and others.
 Be Sober when diving.

 #noalcohol #selfcare #nobooze #diving #divehurghada #lovethedive #scubadiving #drinks #nohangover #wellness #steps #love #healthylifestyle #mindfuldrinking

 Your gear is your life underwater.
 As a licensed diver, you MUST take care of your own gear setup even if seamen and helpers on board are setting it for you.

-• Set your weight belt with the suitable weights for you and remember to have the clasp open in the right-hand direction.
-If you use integrated weights, make sure they are tightly clipped in a designated place in your BCD
+- Set your weight belt with the suitable weights for you and remember to have the clasp open in the right-hand direction.
+If you use integrated weights, make sure they are tightly clipped in the designated place in your BCD

 In Dive-Hurghada, we usually prepare the equipment and set it for the divers as part of our efforts to provide good quality service for our guests.
 Still, we always urge them during the pre-dive briefing to do their personal check of their gear.
 Our aim is to create a delightful customer diving experience with the least possible inconveniences.

 #Diving #scubadiving #divingequipment #selfcare #divehurghada #selfcare #underwater #travel #adventure